lintakejs/easy-utils/vite-docs/docs/socket/index.md

 <script setup>
 import { ref } from 'vue'
-import { EventEmitter, WebSocketCore } from 'lin_easy-utils'
+import { EventEmitter, WebSocketCore } from '../../../lib/esm5/'

 const emitter = new EventEmitter() emitter.on(WebSocketCore.open, () => {